tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 Her parents even hired a private investigator but to no avail.

-Anyway, the month after Tasha went missing though, inexplicable things began to happen on the plane.
+After Tasha went missing though, inexplicable things began to happen on the plane.

 Like one time during a red-eye flight to Los Angeles, a passenger claimed that after a brief nap, he awoke to find a dark-haired flight attendant sitting in the seat next to him.

 Thinking she was taking a break, he tried to have a conversation only to have her vanish right in front of him.

+Of course, this freaked him out

 Another passenger was using the bathroom when she claimed she saw a hideous face in the mirror.